Structured Shrinkage Priors: Application

-In this section we return to the BCI data discussed in Section~\ref{sec:intro}.
-We are interested in using logistic regression to relate $n$ indicators $\bs y$ of whether or not subjects are viewing a target letter during each of $n$ trials to an $n\times p$ matrix $\bs X$ of $n$ multivariate time series of EEG measurements collected at $p_1=208$ time points across $p_2=8$ channels.
-We focus on a subset of data collected from a single subject using a P300 speller and a gGAMMA.sys EEG device \citep{Forney2013}.
+In this section we return to the subset of BCI data discussed in Section~\ref{sec:intro}.
+We assume the following model for the indictors of whether or not the subject was viewing the target letter $\bs y$ and EEG measurements at time point $j$ and channel $k$, $\bs x_{jk}$ during the first 20 trials,

+where each $\gamma_{jk}$ is a time point and channel specific intercept and each $\beta_{jk}$ is a regression coefficient that describes the relationship between EEG measurements from time point $j$ and channel $k$ and whether or not the subject was viewing the target letter, for $j = 1, \dots, p_1$ and $k = 1, \dots, p_2$.
+Because simulating from the posterior distribution of $\bs \beta$ becomes increasingly computationally demanding as the number of unknown regression coefficients $\beta_{jk}$ increases and because we want to explore the results of using several different SNG and SPB priors, we consider a reduced set of time points, specifically every eighth time point.
+This reduces $p_1$ from $208$ to $26$.
+We continue to consider all channels, $p_2 = 8$.